leimao/Rotated-Rectangle-Crop-OpenCV/README.md

 ## Introduction

-In OpenCV cropping a rectangle from an image is extremely easy.
+In OpenCV, cropping a rectangle from an image is extremely easy.
 However, it does not provide a function to crop a rotated rectangle.
-Here I developed an algorithm to crop a rotated rectangle from an image and implemented it as a python function.
+Here I developed an algorithm to crop a rotated rectangle from an image, and implemented it as a python function.

 ## Algorithm